Skip to main content

 Session 4: Introduction to Contracting in Research and Innovation at the University of Leeds

-Recording of this session can be viewed here (access restricted to UoL staff).
+Follow this link to the recording of the contracts session (access restricted to UoL staff).

 Frances Cameron, Senior Contracts Manager (Contracts Team, Research and Innovation Service, University of Leeds) introduces you to the University of Leeds Contracts Process.
 The presentation covers the following: